-Courtenay Botterill, Linda and Cockfield, Geoff, eds.
+Botterill, Linda Courtenay and Cockfield, Geoff, eds.
 (2009) The National Party: prospects for the great survivors.
 Allen & Unwin, Crows Nest, NSW, Australia.
 ISBN 978 1 74327 025 5

 The authors describe a small party, with a strong agrarian identity, surviving amongst major parties that are deeply rooted in an increasingly dominant urban political landscape.
 They consider the policy and political options and potential electoral strategies for survival and, perhaps, renewal.

 |Item Type:||Book (Commonwealth Reporting Category A)|

-|Additional Information:||Unavailable in electronic format.
+|Additional Information (displayed to public):||Unavailable in electronic format.
 Print copy held in USQ Library at call no. 324.29404 Nat.|

 |Uncontrolled Keywords:||National Party of Australia, political parties|

-|Fields of Research (FOR2008):||16 Studies in Human Society > 1606 Political Science > 160601 Australian Government and Politics|
+|Fields of Research (FoR):||16 Studies in Human Society > 1606 Political Science > 160601 Australian Government and Politics|

 |Archive Repository Staff Only|